nicklas0110/PasswordManager/README.md

   - **PasswordEntries**: Stores service names, usernames, encrypted passwords, IVs, and user associations.

 ## Security Discussion

+### Cryptographic Decisions and Justifications
+- **AES-256 Encryption**: AES-256 was chosen because it is a well-established, widely trusted standard for encryption.
+It provides a strong security level and is resistant to all known practical attacks.
+It is the standard choice for symmetric key encryption in both academic and commercial settings.
+- **SHA-256 for Hashing**: SHA-256 is used for hashing the master passwords due to its resistance to collision and pre-image attacks.
+This ensures that even if two users have the same password, their stored hashes will not reveal this information.
+SHA-256’s one-way nature makes it computationally infeasible to derive the original password from its hash.
+- **Key Derivation Function (KDF)**: A KDF is used to derive the encryption key from the master password.
+This ensures that even if the password is compromised, the encryption key remains unique and securely derived.
+This protects against brute-force and rainbow table attacks.

 ### What Does it Protect Against?
 The primary goal of the application is to protect stored passwords against unauthorized access.
 This includes:
 - **Local Attacks**: Unauthorized users trying to access the stored passwords without knowing the master password.